himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 :draft? false
 }

-So today I setup the ubiquiti network.
-It actually ended up taking the majority of my day, but that is because I ran into a few issues.
-Unfortunately these issues were mostly due to me just being stupid.
+This past weekend, I setup the ubiquiti network.
+It actually ended up taking a good portion of Sunday, but that is because I ran into a few issues.
+Fortunately/Unfortunately these issues were mostly due to it being my first time configuring this type of setup, so there was a lot of trial and error.
+The basic setup of is now all configuring and running great.
 It was a good day and I learned a lot :).
-The basic setup of it all seems to be running great and I am excited to dig deeper into it all.
-I'm just going to quickly jot down the major issues I had so that I can remember then when I go to write about them.
+In fact, I am confident that if I had to start over from scratch, the process would take me about 10-15 minutes.
+Just to be sure, I'm just going to quickly jot down the major pain points I had during my first time setup.

 <!-- more -->

-## Trouble connecting to edgerouter-x
+## Trouble Connecting to EdgeRouter-x for Initial Setup
 <img alt="During initial setup, I was connecting the router wrong" src="../../img/posts/ubiquiti-setup-issues/wrong-router-connection.png" width="90%">
 <div id="caption">During initial setup, I was connecting the router wrong</div>

-I had the internet connected to eth0, and I was connecting my computer to eth1.
-During the initial setup though, you need to connect the laptop/computer directly to eth0, and configure the laptop to have some static ip (ex:
-192.168.1.2).
-Then I was able to connect.
+The edgerouter needs to be directly connected to a computer during initial setup so that the EdgeOS configuration screen can be accessed.
+The instructions stated to connect and ethernet cable from my laptop to the `eth0/POE` port on the edgerouter, but I guess I didn't believe it.

+Instead, I plugged the ethernet cable from modem into `eth0`, and I was connected my computer to `eth1`.
+That didn't work.
+However, once I properly connected the devices, and manually set a static IP on my laptop (ex: `192.168.1.2`), I was able to access the configuration page in my browser via `https://192.168.1.1` (don't for get the *s* in *https*).
+Lesson Learned: manuals are (*usually*) not out to get you.

 ## Issues connecting AP/POE
 I mostly messed this up because I wasn't paying attention and was plugging